iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

     A consistent process so choices are defensible and repeatable:
     - **Decision criteria:** value vs effort, delivery impact (time/cost), risk level, and compliance/regulatory implications.
     - **Required inputs:** impact analysis (what changes and who is affected), options and trade-offs, test evidence/results where applicable, and any security/privacy assessment needed.
-    - **Decision timing:** a clear expectation for **how quickly a decision is made once inputs are complete** (e.g., same-day for routine backlog changes, 24–48 hours for integration changes, scheduled review for high-risk privacy/security approvals).
+    - **Decision timing:** a clear expectation for how quickly a decision is made once inputs are complete — e.g., **same-day for routine backlog changes** such as re-ordering tickets (what to do first/next), swapping one similar-effort item because a dependency is blocked, or moving a low-priority item to a later sprint/release; and longer lead time for higher-risk decisions that require reviews/approvals (e.g., integration changes, security/privacy gates or go/no-go).

   - **How decisions are documented:**
     A lightweight decision log so the “why” is not lost: